 I have been giving retirement plan education presentations for close to a decade now.
 I often mention that participants need to shy away from allowing news and media outlets to inform their investment decisions.
 However, I will admit that it took me some time to truly appreciate the gravity of that statement.

 At the start of the pandemic, working from home, the financial news would often play in the background.
 After a week of this, I couldn’t take it anymore.
 The doom and gloom, “market is going to zero” and “economy will never recover” messaging became too much and I shut the TV off.
 This is when it hit me - this is the damaging messaging that our plan participants are reading and watching, and is why they were panicking so much, despite my best efforts to quell those concerns and stay the course.
 Purveyors of news and tabloid are taught “never to let a good crisis go to waste” and act upon that saying with fervor to drive eyeballs, views and advertising.
 Unfortunately, this is almost always counterproductive for the investor, because it causes stress and increases the likelihood of bad decision making.

-As advisors, we are not immune to feeling the same stresses when the markets are down, but it is our fiduciary duty to always act in the best interests of plan participants, which often means to encourage a long-term outlook and that maintaining the course is the only prudent way to invest.
+As advisors, we are not immune to feeling the same stresses when the markets are down, but it is our fiduciary duty to always act in the best interests of plan participants, which often means to encourage a long-term outlook and repeat the creed that maintaining the course is the only prudent way to invest.
 The markets will continue to be volatile.
-We will continue to see pull backs, corrections, and bear markets.
+We will continue to see pullbacks, corrections, and bear markets.
 This means investors, especially retirement plan participants, are best served with an advisor who will help them through the challenging times.
 I am thankful for the opportunity I had to guide clients through the downside of 2020, though am admittedly in no hurry to repeat it!